Scopes

 It is a shell command (always some invocation of a Nix command), but with a

-twist: exactly one placeholder of {{ .Option }}
+twist: exactly one placeholder of {{ .Option }} for the option to evaluate is

 required.
 This will be filled in with the option to evaluate.